 An introduction to Geographic Information Systems (GIS) theory, software and practical application.
 Students will use GIS software to organize, edit, analyze, and display geographic data to develop new understanding and interpretation of both natural and human landscapes and resources.
 Mapping exercises and student projects will be used to develop skills in data management, spatial analysis and estimation (geostatistics), terrain analysis, and spatial modeling.
 Prerequisite: Sophomore standing.

 Methods of near-surface geophysical explorations with emphasis on solving environmental and geotechnical problems.
 Students learn the basic physical variation in Earth and non-Earth materials and how these variations may be used to discern what lies beneath the Earth's surface.
 Examples of near-surface geophysical applications include detection of contaminant plumes, buried metallic objects, variations in geological materials, aggregates and mining, forensics, archaeology, and hydrogeology.
 Prerequisites: EENV-113, PHYS-204 and MATH-111 and 112 (PHYS-205 strongly recommended).

 EENV-373 Air Quality

 An introduction to air quality and air pollution issues from the regional scale to the global scale.
 This course examines the various types and sources of air pollutants and the effects of air pollution on health, welfare and the environment.
 Specific topics include acid deposition, tropospheric and stratospheric ozone, visibility degradation, air pollution meteorology, and regulatory aspects of air quality.
 Laboratory experiments focus on air-quality measurement strategies.
-Prerequisites: EENV-240, CHEM-101-102, CHEM-103-104 or CHEM-111-112 or permission of instructor.
+Prerequisites: EENV-240, CHEM-101-102, CHEM-103-104 or CHEM-111-112 or instructor's permission.